erikras/react-redux-universal-hot-example/README.md

 1. To allow the action creators access to the client API facade.
 Remember this is the same on both the client and the server, and cannot simply be `import`ed because it holds the cookie needed to maintain session on server-to-server requests.
 2. To allow some actions to pass a "promise generator", a function that takes the API client and returns a promise.
 Such actions require three action types, the `REQUEST` action that initiates the data loading, and a `SUCCESS` and `FAILURE` action that will be fired depending on the result of the promise.
 There are other ways to accomplish this, some discussed [here](https://github.com/gaearon/redux/issues/99), which you may prefer, but to the author of this example, the middleware way feels cleanest.

-#### What the Duck?
+#### Redux Modules... *What the Duck*?

-[Ducks](https://github.com/erikras/ducks-modular-redux) are a Redux Style Proposal that I came up with to better isolate concerns within a Redux application.
-I encourage you to read the [Ducks Docs](https://github.com/erikras/ducks-modular-redux) and provide feedback.
+The `src/redux/modules` folder contains "modules" to help isolate concerns within a Redux application (aka [Ducks](https://github.com/erikras/ducks-modular-redux), a Redux Style Proposal that I came up with).
+I encourage you to read the
+[Ducks Docs](https://github.com/erikras/ducks-modular-redux) and provide feedback.

 #### API Server